What is Management Buy-in (MBI)?

 Management buy-in is an acquisition tactic.
 The process is as follows.

 Based on the analysis from the first step, the buyer estimates a certain amount to offer to the target company’s owners.
 Then, the offer is made to the target company.
 If the target company feels that the offered price is not fair or reasonable, it can reject the offer.
 Then both the parties can negotiate the price.
-In the end, both the parties mutually agree at one price.
+In the end, both the parties mutually agree on one price.

 Once both the parties agree on a price, the transaction moves forward.
 Also, there are various formalities and paperwork included in this phase primarily guided by the rules and regulations of the country where it took place.